mtolly/rhythm/README.md

 rhythm-game
 ===========

 Haskell library to read/write/convert several rhythm game (Guitar Hero, Rock Band, etc.) file formats.

-The event-list library is used heavily, specifically the Data.EventList.Relative.TimeBody type.
+Follows the lead of the `midi` library by heavily making use of the `event-list` and `non-negative` libraries.

-The key file is Data.MusicTime, which defines a couple of key types:
+The central file is Data.MusicTime, which defines several universal types for timekeeping and describing rhythmic elements.

-* Time is kept in three units: beats/quarter-notes (as a Rational), ticks (beats which are stored as numerators of a fixed denominator), and real time in seconds.
+* There are three basic units for time.
+A rational number holding a position or duration in `Beats` (quarter notes) is the most central.
+Many file formats, for practicality, store such quarter note durations as integral numerators (called `Ticks`) of a fixed denominator (called the `Resolution`).
+Finally, objects can also be positioned in real time, independent of a tempo, by storing a rational value of `Seconds`.

-* Tempos and time signatures are defined in the obvious ways.
+* `Tempo`s and `TimeSignature`s are defined in the obvious ways, and can be used to convert between the various timekeeping units (for example, a `Tempo` can convert positions between `Beats` and `Seconds`).

-* All the formats read by this library share a common structure: there are events that are "instant points" in time (taking up no duration), and there are events that have an inherent duration to them, a start/end point.
-To this end, a TimeEvent type is defined with two such constructors.
-This can be used in one of two ways: in "switch" format, you parametrize the TimeEvent type with Bool, and duration events are stored as two separate events, a beginning (with value True) and an end (with value False).
-In "duration" format, you parametrize the TimeEvent type with the numeric type used by the EventList for timekeeping, and then a duration event is stored as a single event that remembers its duration directly.
+* Many formats read by this library share a common structure: there are events that are "instant points" in time (with no duration), and there are events that have a beginning and end point (stretching over some duration).
+The `TimeEvent` datatype encapsulates this idea, and can be used to process such events in one of two ways.
+"Duration" format means that a non-instant event is stored as a single object, with a duration value attached.
+"Switch" format means that a non-instant event is stored as two separate beginning and end events.